Fibromyalgia

 What is fibromyalgia?

-Fibromyalgia is a chronic pain disorder that is expressed through pain in various parts of the body.
 Those affected may find that their skin, muscles or joints are painful.
-Other symptoms such as sleep disorders, fatigue and concentration problems can also occur.
-Fibromyalgia is also known as fibromyalgia syndrome or FMS.
+Other symptoms, such as sleep disorders, fatigue and concentration problems, may also occur.

 What are the symptoms of fibromyalgia?